carlosvin/carlosvin.github.io/es/posts/react-typescript-parcel/index.md

 ```

 ## Create application source code
-First we create the React application in `index.tsx` file.
+First we create the React application in `src/index.tsx` file.
 ```tsx
 import * as React from "react";
 import * as ReactDOM from "react-dom";